Course Catalog

 Americans’ knowledge of their civil liberties and civil rights remains limited for multiple reasons.
 This is unfortunate given the country’s founding, which was deeply impacted by the struggle for civil liberties, and due to the civil rights struggle that continues today.
 Additionally, individuals are often unaware of the full protections—and limitations—of these two sets of rights.
 As we continue to debate and ponder privacy rights, equal rights protections, religious freedoms, etc., the significance of civil liberties and civil rights is as pertinent as it was at the country’s founding.
 Consequently, this course is designed to facilitate students’ understanding of these rights and protections.
 Please check with your participating institution to determine whether this course is offered on your campus and when it will be offered.

-Title: American Government
+Title: American Government (12th Edition)

 Author: Theodore J. Lowi; Benjamin Ginsberg; Kenneth A. Shepsle; Stephen Ansolabehere